Feeling Tired All the Time? Adrenal Fatigue: Symptoms and Treatment

 Feeling tired all the time may be a symptom of Adrenal Fatigue.
 As a physician in practice for the last 34 years I have cared for many patients with serious fatigue.
-However, it wasn’t until I began to work in Functional Medicine that I understood the causes of fatigue.
+However, it wasn’t until I began to work as a functional medicine doctor that I understood the causes of fatigue.

 Heather finds the right doctor.